G4RE/Walmart-Demand-Forecasting/README.md

 # Walmart Store Sales Forecasting

 End-to-end demand forecasting pipeline built on the [Walmart Recruiting - Store Sales Forecasting](https://www.kaggle.com/competitions/walmart-recruiting-store-sales-forecasting) Kaggle dataset.
-Weekly sales are ingested and staged in PostgreSQL, feature-engineered, and forecast with XGBoost, benchmarked against a naive baseline using the competition's own weighted MAE metric.
+Weekly sales are ingested and cleaned with pandas, feature-engineered, and forecast with XGBoost, benchmarked against a naive baseline using the competition's own weighted MAE metric.

-Personal project, built to sharpen end-to-end forecasting skills spanning data engineering, feature engineering, and model evaluation.
+Personal project, built to sharpen end-to-end forecasting skills spanning data cleaning, feature engineering, and model evaluation.
 Not affiliated with or endorsed by Walmart or Kaggle.

 ## Problem